cryptpad/chainpad/readme.md

 Tells the amount of lag between the last onMessage events being fired by chainpad and the callback.
 Specifically this returns an object with lag and pending properties.
-Pending is true if a message has been sent which has not yet been acknoledged.
-Lag is the amount of time between the previous sent message and it's response or if the previously send message has not yet been acknoledged, it is the amount of time since it was sent.
+Pending is true if a message has been sent which has not yet been acknowledged.
+Lag is the amount of time between the previous sent message and it's response or if the previously send message has not yet been acknowledged, it is the amount of time since it was sent.

 # Internals